There Are Better Ways

 to Invest in Niwot

 Incorporation isn't the only path forward.
+A strategic approach to solving specific challenges that utilizes existing infrastructure will be much more effective and affordable.
 Colorado offers grants, tax credits, and targeted funding tools that address Niwot's real needs — without the cost and risk of creating a new government.

 Why create a permanent government to solve problems that already have targeted solutions?